healeyq3/MESPpy/README.md

 - [More on Maximum Entropy Sampling](#maximum-entropy-sampling-more-broadly)

 ## IMPORTANT NOTE
-As of 13:00 12/27 this repository is still in the middle of a large refactor (finals, grad school applications, and then the holidays have caused a bit of a delay).
-Consequently, it is not currently possible to construct and work with Mesp objects.
-My main focus is to make this repository functional again (before experimenting with features such as solution size prediction), which mainly entails finishing the global UB tracking update and finishing cleaning the Mesp object.
-A bit of testing to ensure the new BoundChooser's default behavior works is also required.
-I am aiming to have a functinal repository by end of week.
+As of 14:20 12/30 this repository is still in the middle of a large refactor (finals, grad school applications, and then the holidays have caused a bit of a delay).
+Specifically, I still need to:
+* ensure that the new BoundChooser has not caused any errors
+* Need to implement the global UB tracker (in an efficient manner) and finish updating the Tree and Node classes.
+The Mesp and variable_fixing files should be more or less finished for this current repo iteration.

+Furthermore, please note that the Mesp solve function is not going to work properly right now, and I do still need to ensure the updates I've made to the Mesp class have not broken anything.
+I am aiming to have a functinal repository by end of week (so by start of the New Year).

 ## The Maximum Entropy Sampling Problem
 We'll take four passes at explaining this problem.